 How I can help you get even better survey results and ‘read the minds’ of your prospects…

-I’ve spent the past few months studying this survey stuff deeply…
+I’ve spent the past year or so studying this survey stuff deeply…

 In summer 2016 I joined Ryan Levesque’s Ask Method Masterclass to get a better understanding of using surveys in marketing…

-I’ve analysed live workshops and case studies, discussed tactics and principles with leading copywriters, consultants and marketers, and been implementing my takeaways for clients and partners.
+I’ve analysed live workshops and case studies, discussed tactics and principles with fellow copywriters, consultants and marketers, and implemented my takeaways for clients and partners.

 I’ve experienced first-hand how they can be used not just for uncovering crucial insights into any particular niche or market…